Skip to main content

 Diabetes Supplies Under Part B

-Medicare Part B covers diabetes supplies used with insulin pumps and certain testing equipment as durable medical equipment (DME):
+Medicare Part B covers diabetes supplies as durable medical equipment (DME).
+This includes supplies used with insulin pumps and some testing gear:

 Covered Under Part B: